 6. Switch to the marker editing mode using the Edit Markers toolbar button.
 Move the marker projection to the desired location by dragging it using the left mouse button.

 If you indicated the position of the marker on the images - then the flag is green, automatically placed markers will be marked with a blue flag.
-To determine the position markers should indicate their position at least two photos.
+To determine the position markers should indicate their position in at least 3 photos.
 The larger the number of photos used to indicate projections markers, the higher positioning accuracy.